Ramapough Mountain Indians: History

+The colonial Dutch referred to the Lenape Indian peoples whom they encountered in this mid-Atlantic region, along the lower Hudson and northern New Jersey areas, as the Hackensack, Tappan, Nyack, and Minsi; these names were from the Lenape words for the bands, who took the names associated with geographic places.
+The archeologist Herbert C. Kraft says that some of the Ramapough lived in the mountains by the mid to late seventeenth century, and theorizes they were joined by remnants of the Esopus and possibly Wappinger bands after wars with the Dutch.
+The Dutch allocated land from the Tappan Patent in the Hackensack Valley; it crossed what became the border between New York and New Jersey.

+Wynant Van Gelder, the first European landowner in what became Sloatsburg in Rockland County, New York, was noted as having bought land from the Ramapough in 1738.
+Ramapough Mountain Indians still live in the county, especially in Hillburn, New York.

+When colonists entered the areas along Ramapo Creek to develop iron mines and works during the eighteenth century, they noted that Ramapough native people occupied the hills.
+The founder of the iron mines brought in German and English workers, some of whose descendants settled in the area.

 The historian David Cohen found that early settlers in the Hackensack Valley included "free black landowners in New York City and mulattoes with some Dutch ancestry who were among the first pioneers to settle in the Hackensack River Valley of New Jersey."
 Among these were Augustine Van Donck, who bought land in the Tappan Patent in 1687.
-As the border between New York and New Jersey split the area of the patent in 1798, Cohen theorized that some of these early free people of color moved west into the mountains.
+As the border between New York and New Jersey divided the area of the patent in 1798, Cohen theorized that some of these early free people of color relocated west into the mountains.
 (The surname Van Dunk is common among the Ramapough, as are DeGroat, DeFreese, and Mann.)
-Cohen thought that, while some free blacks may have married Lenape remnant peoples in the area, the residents of the mountains developed not primarily of Indian culture but as multiracial people of European-American culture, with rural traditions.
-The origin of these surnames could also be from earlier contact times with the Colonials.
-In the late 19th century, such Indians were said to use the names given by the Colonials instead of their real names because of superstition.
+Cohen thought that, while some free blacks may have married Lenape remnant peoples in the area, the residents of the mountains developed not primarily with Indian culture but as multiracial people with European-American culture and rural traditions.
+The origin of these surnames could also be from earlier relations with the Colonials.
+During the late 19th century, such Indians were said to use the names given by the Colonials instead of their real names because of superstition.